githubapnic/network-automation-labs/lab14-SaltScale/salt_scale.md

 ## Part-3: Proxy Minions as Docker containers

+**_This section is purely for your information.
+The configurations that exist in the examples reflect the backend of your setups.<BR>  YOU WILL NOT BE ABLE TO RUN THESE COMMANDS ON YOUR CONTAINERS_**

 Without aiming to dive into what containers are, we should clarify at least that a container is a standard unit of software that packages up code and all its dependencies so the application runs quickly and reliably from one computing environment to another.
 A Docker container image is a lightweight, standalone, executable package of software that